izikeros/blog/content/posts/notes/time_tracking_apps.md

 ---
-title: Time tracking apps
+Category: note
-date: 2021-10-20
+Date: '2021-10-20'
-modified: 2021-10-20
+Modified: '2023-07-12'
-status: published
+Slug: time-tracking-apps
-tags: time tracking, time management, billing, tracing, monitoring time, monitoring productivity, monitoring, productivity
+Status: published
-slug: time-tracking-apps
+Tags: time tracking, time management, billing, tracing, monitoring time, monitoring productivity, monitoring, productivity
-category: note
+Title: Time Tracking Apps
 citation_needed: false
-todo:
+todo: None
 ---

 In professional work both in corporation or as freelancer there might be a need to track - how much time you spent on different activities.
 There are already good apps that helps with that.